 The hike finishes with a long descent on steps into a park area, and then a walk out along the road to the gate.

-At this time of year we should see some lovely blossoms on the first half of the hike.
+At this time of year we might see some lovely blossoms on the first half of the hike.

 Pavilions and viewing platforms, plus signs that tell tall tales of bandits and bullies, imperial visits, a magical goose, and fanciful landmarks

 Low rolling hills, with a mix of pines and scrub